What is Seller Financing?

-With seller financing, the seller of a business agrees to finance a portion of the sale price, i.e. the seller accepts a portion of the total purchase price as a series of deferred payments.
+With seller financing, also known as “owner financing”, the seller of a business agrees to finance a portion of the sale price, i.e. the seller accepts a portion of the total purchase price as a series of deferred payments.

-A significant portion of M&A transactions involving small to medium-sized businesses (SMBs) include seller financing.
+A significant portion of transactions involving the sale of homes and small to medium-sized businesses (SMBs) include seller financing.

 Seller financing means the seller agrees to receive a promissory note from the buyer for an unpaid portion of the purchase price.

 While less common in the middle market, seller financing does appear occasionally, but in far lower amounts (i.e. 5% to 10% of the total deal size).